Tor vs VPN vs Proxy: Which Should I Use To Secure My Internet?

 Sidestep Region Locks

 There are many reasons for someone to seek to bypass region locks.
 International citizens might be unable to access a website for work-related research.
 Alternatively, the purpose might be as simple as watching a movie that a streaming website doesn’t offer in your nation of residence.
 No matter the purpose for seeking a workaround to this sort of matter, privacy protection can help you do so.
+When choosing Tor vs VPN vs Proxy, which one is right for you?

 Resist Authoritarian Governments